Carbon Dioxide Gas for Endoscopy in Children

 The trial information does not specify whether participants need to stop taking their current medications.

-Is carbon dioxide gas safe for use in pediatric endoscopy?
+What prior data suggests that carbon dioxide gas is safe for endoscopy in children?

 This trial is for infants and children aged 6 months to 18 years who need an upper endoscopy procedure, such as EGD/Colonoscopy or ERCP.
 It's not for kids who are wards of the state, those needing non-Spanish language interpreting services, or with chronic lung disease or severe systemic illness (ASA level 4+).Exclusion Criteria